Ennis Friary: History

 In 1628, the friary was reestablished during the rule of Charles I of England but under the Commonwealth of England was suppressed again in 1651.
 During that time Mícheál Ó Cléirigh visited the friary in 1643.
 Thaddeus Gorman became First Guardian of the friary in 1638.
 His successor, Eugene O'Cahan, was executed in 1652.

 A Provincial Chapter was not held until 1666 and following the passing of the Penal Laws Laurence Considine led the friars into exile in 1697, thus formally terminating the presence of the order at Ennis Friary.
 The building itself and its land had come into the possession of John Gore, a former Cromwellian officer.

 Religious worship at the old friary ended in 1871, when the Church of Ireland build a new church in Bindon Street, as the upkeep of the old structure had become too expensive.
 The nave was covered by a roof until 1887, but by 1893 all the interior was fully exposed to rain and wind.

 In 1892, the Commissioners of Public Works took control.
 Despite some repair the friary remained closed until 1952 when the Office of Public Works did some major work.
 The Franciscans in Ennis, after having hidden outside of town for a time in the 17th and 18th century, were again living as a community in Lysaght's Lane by 1800.
 In 1830 they moved to Bow Lane where a new chapel was opened.
 In 1853 the Provincial threatened to close the friary unless conditions were improved.
 Thus the present site at Willow Bank House on Francis Street was bought.
 The first service at the new church, the Church of the Immaculate Conception, took place in 1856.
 A new friary was built (finished in 1877) and the church rebuilt in Gothic Revival style (c.
 1885/6).
-Ennis was the official novitiate of the Irish province from 1876 to 1902.
+Ennis was the official novitiate of the Irish province from 1876 to 1902, when Killarney Franciscan Friary became the novitiate.

 The old Ennis Friary was formally returned by the Church of Ireland to the Franciscans in 1969.
 However, it is property of and cared for by the state.